BOARD OF DIRECTORS

 The Board of Directors provides oversight and is responsible for setting the overall direction, strategy and policies for the Credit Union.
 The Board of Directors is also responsible for ensuring we have adequate resources to fulfill our mission and number one priority of Member Service and helping each Member achieve lasting financial well-being.

-Our Board of Directors consists of 13 Member volunteers elected from and by the Membership and two Associate Directors appointed by the Board.
+Our Board of Directors consists of 13 Member volunteers elected from and by the Membership.
 Generally, each Director serves a term of three years before being eligible for re-election.
-Associate Directors participate in all Board meetings as non-voting Members.

 Directors must act with integrity, make sound ethical judgments, speak frankly, and have the experience to serve and meet the regulatory requirements of a large financial institution.